ps080g/ps080g/README.md

 ### Hi!
-I'm Paul, a Solutions Engineer with AT&T's 👋
+I'm Paul, a Solutions Engineer with AT&T 👋

 <!--
 **ps080g/ps080g** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.